Solar power in Utah

 The U.S. state of Utah has the solar potential to provide all of the electricity used in the United States.
 Utah is one of the seven states with the best potential for solar power, along with California, Nevada, Arizona, New Mexico, Colorado, and Texas.
 Utah's only investor owned utility (PacifiCorp - doing business as Rocky Mountain Power (RMP)) currently allows partial net metering (net billing service - Schedule 137) for residential systems up to 25 kW and up to 2 MW for non-residential users.
-In the past RMP allowed full net metering (Schedule 135), and partial net metering (Schedule 136, providing approximately a 90% credit for each kWh exported to RMP).
+In the past, RMP allowed full net metering (Schedule 135), and partial net metering (Schedule 136, providing approximately a 90% credit for each kWh exported to RMP).
 Neither of these Schedules allows for new customers to sign up any longer.
 Utah's municipal utilities and electric cooperatives set their own net metering policies.

-Utah has a renewable portfolio standard in statute, but it is best described as a goal, not a binding standard.
-It calls for obtaining 20% of electricity from renewable sources by 2025 – but only if doing so is cost-effective compared to other available alternatives.
+Utah has a renewable portfolio standard in statute, but it is not a binding standard.
+It set a goal for obtaining 20% of electricity from renewable sources by 2025 – but only if doing so is cost-effective compared to other available alternatives.
+In 2024 it met and exceeded this goal, producing roughly 22% of its electricity from renewable sources, the vast majority of which were solar.

 Since 2011, with the 30% federal tax credit, prices have decreased to the point that they provide an attractive return on investment.
 Utah allows a tax credit for residential and commercial renewable energy systems.
 The tax credit is being phased out, it initially allowed for up to a $2,000 tax credit (35% of system cost) for residential systems and up to a $50,000 credit (10% of system cost) for commercial systems.
 St. George offers a $2000/kW (AC) rebate of up to $6,000 for residential systems, and up to $20,000 for commercial systems.
 A similar offer had been available from RMP ($1.10/watt (AC) through an auction process each year), but in March 2016 the program was terminated by the Utah Legislature Senate Bill SB0115.

 Usage and production

 Utah's energy consumption consists of both fossil fuels and renewable resources.
 In 2009, residents, business and industries combined, consumed approximately 27,411 gigawatt-hours (GWh) of electricity; 0.01% of which was solar generated.
 Of the total energy produced, 1090 e12BTU, in 2009 a fraction of 0.1% was solar generated.

 Solar energy production via residential net-metering has increased steadily since 2008.
 From 2008 to 2009, the number of households participating in the program grew fivefold, placing Utah 18th, in the country.
+In 2024 Utah ranked 16th in the nation for total amount of solar capacity (2,780 megawatts), with 4/5 coming from utility scale facilities.

 According to Utah Governor Herbert's 10-Year Strategic Energy Plan, 72% of crude oil used in transportation, comes from out of state sources; pursuance of clean technology for nontraditional fuels is "critical to [Utah's] economy, air quality and quality of life".